shunjizhan/Notes/formatted/js-fragment-knowledge.md

 ```

-## How to align text vertically center in a DIV
+## how to align text vertically center in a DIV
 just do
 ```scss
 line-height: $height-of-parent;
 ```

-## How to include external files in Create-React-App
+## how to include external files in Create-React-App
 put
 ```js
 <script src='lib/some-library.min.js'></script>